-If a course is dropped during the drop/add period, the course will not be listed on the transcript for that term, and the tuition charges will be adjusted if the student's status changes to $\frac{3}{4}$ or $\frac{1}{2}$ time.
-Any drops or withdrawals made after this period but before the midpoint of the course will be reflected on the transcript as withdrew passing (WP) or withdrew failing (WF) and will not affect the grade point average.
+If a course is dropped during the drop/add period, the course will not be listed on the transcript for that term, and the tuition charges will be adjusted if the student's status changes to 3⁄4 or 1⁄2 time.
+Any drops or withdrawals made after this period but before the midpoint of the course will be reflected on the transcript as withdrew (W) and will not affect the grade point average.
 No tuition adjustment will be made.
 All courses dropped after the midpoint of the course will receive the grade of "F" and will affect the grade point average accordingly.
 No tuition adjustment will be made.